 I have extensive experience in the stand up arts (Boxing, Kickboxing, Muay Thai) and have decent experience in the grappling arts (Brazilian Jiu-jutsu and wrestling).

-I have over 18 years of Martial Arts training.
+I have over 21 years of Martial Arts training.
 I started off in Kenpo Karate where we did American style Kickboxing rather than your traditional point sparring.
-Later, I moved towards Pankration, Muay Thai, Brazilian Jiu-jutsu, and boxing.
-I have trained boxing under a golden globe champ from New York and and certified by the Thai government to teach Muay Thai.
+Later, I moved towards Pankration, Muay Thai, Brazilian Jiu-jutsu, and Boxing.
+I have trained Boxing under a golden globe champ from New York and and certified by the Thai government to teach Muay Thai as what is called a "Kru".
 I am also a Blue Belt in Brazilian Jiu-jutsu.
 I can provide a bit more advance training in Boxing, Kickboxing, and Muay Thai and can provide more of the basics for grappling.
-I have over 12 year of experience with being an assistant instructor and a main instructor as well.
+I have over 16 year of experience with being an assistant instructor and a main instructor as well.

 I have always enjoyed passing on my knowledge in the arts.
 I started out as being an assistant instructor when I was 16 years old.
 I was helping my peers as well as adults.
 As I accumulated more knowledge and started learning more traditional Boxing and Muay Thai, I started leading kids classes as well as adult classes.